You need to protect and preserve your drawings but there is a lot of poor advice out there and I want to put it right.

 Can You Use Hairspray to Preserve Your Drawings?

-For one thing, branded hairspray is not much cheaper than fixative and they add conditioners, scent, and oils.
+For one thing, branded hairspray is not much cheaper than fixative and they add conditioners, scents, and oils.
 Add to that, the design of the nozzle may not deliver a fine, even mist.
 Why take the risk?

 If the hairspray ingredients list oils such as silicone, dimethicone, vitamin A or E, or chemicals ending in “glycol,” don’t use them.